 This is because they both do similar jobs but NexGard is more sophisticated and has different pros and cons.

-As to whether a push-bike or motorbike is best suited to you best depends on your your needs.
+Whether a push-bike or motorbike is best suited to you best depends on your needs.

 For example, let’s say your dog has fleas and you need the problem sorted fast.